petersolopov/non-ergodic-coin-game/README.md

 ## Game

-This project simulates a game where players start with the same capital and bet on coin flips.
+Online interactive [simulation](https://solopov.dev/non-ergodic-coin-game) shows a game where players start with the same capital and bet on coin flips.
 Each round, players either gain or lose a percentage of their capital.
-The simulation visualizes how player capital evolves over time and compares theoretical vs. actual results.
+The simulation visualizes how player capital evolves over time and compares theoretical versus actual results.

 ## Features